-The land will become empty for sheep to roam as they wish.
+• He wants compassion, thoughtfulness, sober living and contentment The land will become empty for sheep to roam as they wish.

-God wants us to be fruitful Then sheep will graze as in their own pasture; tramps will feed among the ruins of the rich.
+Then sheep will graze as in their own pasture; tramps will feed among the ruins of the rich.

-He wants compassion, toughtfulness, sober living and contentment The whole section shows how intensely God wants fruitfulness and effectiveness from what he does.
+The whole section shows how intensely God wants fruitfulness and effectiveness from what he does.
 God goes to much trouble to prepare salvation for us.
 His preparations are thorough, so as the owner of the vineyard he expects fruit from us.
 If we are fruitless towards him after all that he has done, we shall fall beneath his chastenings which can be fearful indeed.
 Isaiah's denunciations show us what God looks for: compassion, thoughtfulness towards God, sober living, contentment.